 Sadly, for Conecaster its days were numbered as the centre of a bishopric and in 995 A.D the threat of raids most likely from Scotland rather than Scandinavia, as the Scots were actively raiding at this time, resulted in the relocation of the bishopric to a new centre.
 In that year the monks and bishop settled at Durham where the shrine of their saint has rested ever since.
 It was Aldhun, the last Bishop of Conecaster who became the first Bishop of Durham.

-Technically by definition, as the seat of a bishop Chester-le-Street’s Anglo-Saxon church had been a cathedral, making Chester-le-Street by today’s definition a city.
+Technically by definition, as the seat of a bishop, Chester-le-Street’s Anglo-Saxon church had been a ‘cathedral’, making Chester-le-Street by today’s definition a city.
 The term ‘cathedral from which we get cathedral literally means bishop’s throne, however the Anglo-Saxons did not use the term ‘cathedral’ and the prominent church at Conecaster was known as a minster.
 Sadly, nothing remains of the Anglo-Saxon church and the present church of St Mary and St Cuthbert that stands on its site dates to the eleventh century.

-In 1050 that Egelric, a Bishop of Durham, pulled down the minster at Conecaster and built a new stone church in its place.
+In 1050 Egelric, a Bishop of Durham, pulled down the minster at Conecaster and built a new stone church in its place.
 He probably used stone from the old Roman fort.
 A great hoard of treasure was apparently discovered during the demolition which Egelric kept for himself, retiring to Peterborough with his fortune.

 It’s not known if the treasures were part of a Roman hoard or gifts bestowed upon St Cuthbert’s shrine.
 If it was the latter then Egelric was not the first bishop guilty of such a theft.
-A hundred and three years earlier, Sexhelm, a bishop of Conecaster had stolen treasures from the shrine and in 947 AD and he was expelled for his sins.
+A hundred and three years earlier, Sexhelm, a bishop of Conecaster had stolen treasures from the shrine in 947 AD and was expelled for his sins.
 In fact this may have been the same treasure as the monks are said to have subsequently hidden the treasure from Seaxhelm.